tarun-bisht/tarun-bisht.github.io/_posts/2020-12-29-neural-style-transfer-part-2-fast-style-transfer.md

 Now generate different images and videos, play with it and share exciting results.

-If someone want to try style transfer in video and images right now, I have created a [github repository](https://github.com/tarun-bisht/fast-style-transfer) for same purpose with instructions.
+If someone wants to try style transfer in video and images right now, I have created a [github repository](https://github.com/tarun-bisht/fast-style-transfer) for the same purpose with instructions.

-Thanks for reading till last. ✌✌✌
+Thanks for reading. ✌✌✌

 ### References